 Any work that occurs in the right-of-way that impacts a city-owned street tree requires the submission and approval of a permit.
 This includes the following activities:

 - tree removal

 - tree trimming

-requires the submission and approval of a permit.
-The permit is free, however, a canopy loss fee and/or tree appraisal may be charged for the removal of any city-owned street tree.
+The permit is free, however, a canopy loss fee and/or tree appraisal may be charged for the removal of any city-owned street or park tree.

 Permit application process

 The city has launched a new online permitting system and has actively started to transition to this service as of March 18, 2022.
 STREAM will replace eTrakit as the city's land and permit management software.

 - STEP 1: Visit https://stream.a2gov.org and register a new account (click on Guest in the top right hand corner and select Register).
 This account will be used for logging into STREAM to apply for and manage building and trade permits.

 - STEP 2: Once registered with STREAM, navigate to the Apply screen to search for your application type.
 For forestry permits, search "Right-of-Way Street Tree".